 - 1 Section 1.
-(NEW) (Effective July 1, 2025, and applicable to taxable years - 2 commencing on and after July 1, 2025) (a) As used in this section: - 3 (1) "Affordable housing" has the same meaning as provided in section - 4 8-39a of the general statutes; - 5 (2) "Commercial building" means a structure primarily designed or - 6 used for nonresidential purposes, including, but not limited to, hotels, - 7 retail space or office space but does not include an industrial building; - 8 (3) "Commissioner" means the Commissioner of Housing; - 9 (4) "Conversion plan" means any construction plan and specifications - 10 for the proposed conversion of a commercial building into a residential - 11 development that contains sufficient detail to enable the commissioner - 12 to evaluate compliance with the standards developed under the - 13 provisions of subsections (c) and (k) of this section;
+(NEW) (Effective July 1, 2025, and applicable to taxable years - 2 commencing on and after July 1, 2025) (a) As used in this section: - 3 (1) "Affordable housing" has the same meaning as provided in section - 4 8-39a of the general statutes; - 5 (2) "Commercial building" means a structure primarily designed or - 6 used for nonresidential purposes, including, but not limited to, hotels, - 7 retail space, office space or an industrial building; - 8 (3) "Commissioner" means the Commissioner of Housing; - 9 (4) "Conversion plan" means any construction plan and specifications - 10 for the proposed conversion of a commercial building into a residential - 11 development that contains sufficient detail to enable the commissioner - 12 to evaluate compliance with the standards developed pursuant to - 13 subsections (c) and (k) of this section; - 14 (5) "Dwelling unit" has the same meaning as provided in section 47a- - 15 1 of the general statutes;

-- (6) "Industrial building" means a structure that is used primarily for industrial activity and that is generally not open to the public, including but not limited to, warehouses, factories and storage facilities; - (7) "Nonprofit corporation" means a nonprofit corporation incorporated pursuant to chapter 602 of the general statutes or any predecessor statutes thereto, and having as one of its purposes the construction, conversion, ownership or operation of housing; - (8) "Owner" means (A) any taxpayer filing a state of Connecticut tax return who possesses title to a commercial building, or prospective title in the form of a purchase agreement or option to purchase a commercial building to be converted into a residential development, or (B) a nonprofit corporation that possesses such title or prospective title; - (9) "Qualified conversion expenditures" means any costs incurred for the physical construction involved in the conversion of a commercial building into a residential development.
+(6) "Industrial building" means a structure that is used primarily for industrial activity and that is generally not open to the public, including but not limited to, warehouses, factories and storage facilities;

+- (7) "Nonprofit corporation" means a nonprofit corporation incorporated pursuant to chapter 602 of the general statutes or any predecessor statutes thereto, and having as one of its purposes the construction, conversion, ownership or operation of housing; - (8) "Owner" means (A) any taxpayer filing a state of Connecticut tax return who possesses title to a commercial building, or prospective title in the form of a purchase agreement or option to purchase a commercial building to be converted into a residential development, or (B) a nonprofit corporation that possesses such title or prospective title; - (9) "Qualified conversion expenditures" means any costs incurred for the physical construction involved in the conversion of a commercial building into a residential development.
 "Qualified conversion expenditures" does not include: (A) The owner's personal labor, (B) the cost of site improvements, unless to provide building access to persons with disabilities, (C) the cost of a new addition, except as may be required to comply with any provision of the State Building Code, State Fire Prevention Code or the State Fire Safety Code, (D) any cost associated with the conversion of an outbuilding, unless such building contains one or more dwelling units, and (E) any nonconstruction cost such as architectural fees, legal fees and financing fees; and - (10) "Residential development" means a structure that contains one or more dwelling units. - (b) Not later than January 1, 2026, the Commissioner of Housing shall establish a program to administer a system of tax credit vouchers within the resources, requirements and purposes of this section for owners converting commercial buildings into residential developments or taxpayers making contributions that are qualified conversion expenditures.
-Any owner eligible to apply for a tax credit voucher pursuant to this section shall be eligible for such voucher in an amount equal to ten per cent of the total qualified conversion expenditure.
+Any owner eligible to apply for a tax credit voucher pursuant to this section shall be eligible for such voucher in an amount

+48 equal to ten per cent of the total qualified conversion expenditure.